NORTHERN BURLINGTON COUNTY REGIONAL

 6. The total days time allowance at each level of the grievance process are indicated below.
 These time allowances may be extended by mutual agreement between the parties of interest.

-An individual with a grievance shall first discuss it with the immediate supervisor directly.
+An individual with a grievance shall first discuss it with the immediate supervisor either directly or through the Secretarial Group's one designated representative with the objective of resolving the matter informally.
 The immediate supervisor shall respond within five days after the discussion is held.
-A designated representative of the Paraprofessional -Instructional Aide group may also be present if the individual with the grievance requests.

-If the individual is not satisfied with the disposition of the grievance at Level I, the Paraprofessional/Instructional Aide Group may submit the grievance in writing within five days to the Principal.* The Principal shall hold a hearing within ten (10) school days of receipt of same and shall render a decision in writing within ten (10) school days following the conference.
+If the individual is not satisfied with the disposition of the grievance at Level I, the Secretarial Group may submit the grievance in writing within five days to the Principal.* The Principal shall hold a hearing within five school days of receipt of same and shall render a decision in writing within five school days following the conference.

 If the Association is not satisfied with the disposition of the grievance at Level II, the Association may, within five school days, submit the grievance in writing to the Superintendent.
-The Superintendent shall hold a hearing within fifteen (15) school days of receipt of same and shall render a decision in writing within fifteen (15) school days following the hearing.
+The Superintendent shall hold a hearing within ten school days of receipt of same and shall render a decision in writing within ten school days following the hearing.